codeface-io/SwiftObserver/Documentation/philosophy.md

   - SwiftObserver never duplicates the *messages* that are being sent around, in particular in [combined observations](#combined-observations) and transforms.
 This is in stark contrast to other reactive libraries yet without compomising functional aspects.

   > Note: Not having to duplicate data where multiple things must be observed is one of the reasons to use combined observations in the first place.
 However, some reactive libraries choose to not make full use of object-orientation, so far that the combined observables could be value types.
-This forces these libraries to duplicate data by buffering the messages sent from observables.
+This forces these libraries to duplicate data by caching the messages sent from observables.
   >
   > SwiftObserver not only leverages object-orientation, for combined observations, it also offers a regular "pull model" in which observers can pull messages from observables, in addition to the typical reactive "push model" in which observables push their messages to observers.
   >
   > "Pulling" just reflects the natural way objects operate.
 Observers can act on observables without problem, since that is the actual technical direction of control and dependence.
 The problem that reactive techiques solve is propagating data **against** the direction of control.
   >
-  > A "pull model" is also in line with functional programming: Instead of buffering state, the combined observation calls and combines functions on observables.
+  > A "pull model" is also in line with functional programming: Instead of caching state, the combined observation calls and combines functions on observables.

 ## Simplicity and Flexibility